andrewenoble-org/python-template/.github/CONTRIBUTING.md

       * `pr-test`: runs `pytest` for python versions `3.9` and `3.10` and for operating systems `ubuntu-latest` and `macosx-latest`

-   Continue to push changes with `make git-push-f` until these Actions run without error.
+   Continue to push changes with `git-push-f M="<commit-message>"` until these Actions run without error.
 Note that resolution of `Warnings`, though not required, is highly encouraged in general

 8. Once all Pull-Request-triggered Actions run without error, carefully review the GitHub Pull-Request checklist and complete missing action-items